UsabilityEngineering/ShoeExpert/README.md

 **Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
-* !!!What you've done during this phase...!!!
-* !!!and what the significance of it is...!!!
-* !!!as an executive would understand.!!!

-[Full phase I report](phaseI/)

-# Phase II: Refining interaction and designing wireframes

-**Executive Summary**

 - Conducted user research to understand the needs and preferences of potential users of Shoe Expert.
 - Analyzed the competition to identify similar websites and their strengths and weaknesses.
 - Created wireframes to develop a visual layout of the website.
 - Determined the features and functionalities that would differentiate Shoe Expert from its competitors.
 - Identified the unique value proposition of Shoe Expert as a shoe recommendation website tailored to individual user needs and preferences.
 - Defined the target audience for Shoe Expert and developed user personas to guide design and development decisions.

+[Full phase I report](phaseI/)

+# Phase II: Refining interaction and designing wireframes

+**Executive Summary**

 [Full phase II report](phaseII/)